Analgesia Standard Treatment Guidelines for Rats

 3. Moderate Pain

-- Opioid and NSAID should be provided for at least 48 hours.
-Pain scoring is required to be performed and recorded for 24 hours past the end of the pain management protocol.
+- NSAIDs, local anesthetics, and opioids should be used in combination (choose at least 2) to provide analgesia for at least 48 hours.
+Pain scoring must be performed and recorded for 24 hours past the end of the pain management protocol.

 - Opioids: